DeGrom's 15 strikeouts, 2-hitter lead Mets over Nats 6-0 - WHIZ News

 “That made me a little nervous,” he said.
 “Some of my best starts I’ve barely thrown strikes down there.”

 Nothing to be skittish about.
-He simply pitched the finest game of his eight-year big league career.
+He simply pitched the finest game of his eight-year career.

-DeGrom struck out a career-high 15, threw a two-hitter and boosted the sagging Mets’ offense with a go-ahead double from the No. 8 spot in the batting order, powering New York over the Washington Nationals 6-0 Friday night.
+DeGrom struck out a career-high 15, threw a two-hitter and boosted the Mets’ sagging offense with a go-ahead double from the No. 8 spot in the batting order, leading New York over the Washington Nationals 6-0 Friday night.

 “You’re going to be replaying that game at the end of 2021 in one of those greatest games of 2021,” said Brandon Nimmo, who hit his first home run of the season and had four RBIs.
 “He has to be from a different planet because he just does things that seem out of this world.”